craftcms/nitro/README.md

 The following commands will help you manage your virtual server.

 > Note: `nitro` will default to the virtual server name `nitro-dev`, these commands are assuming you are connecting to a virtual server named `mysite`.
-If you are using the default servername, you can skip adding the `--machine` argument.
+If you are using the default servername, you can skip adding the `--server` argument.

 ### init